learn-co-curriculum/dsc-exploring-your-data-lab/README.md

 ## Summary

-In this lesson you performed some initial EDA to check for regression assumptions.
+In this lesson you performed some initial EDA using descriptive statistics and data visualizations to check for regression assumptions.
 In the upcoming lessons, you'll continue to carry out a standard Data Science process and begin to fit and refine an initial model.